Charles River Laboratories International Inc (CRL)'s Winning For

 - Momentum rank: 7/10

-Each one of these components is ranked and the ranks also have positive correlation with the long-term performances of stocks.
+Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a high profitability and growth rank, and a slightly lower financial strength rank, GuruFocus assigned Charles River Laboratories International Inc the GF Score of 96 out of 100, which signals the highest outperformance potential.
+With a high profitability rank and an exceptional growth rank, Charles River Laboratories International Inc's GF Score of 93 out of 100 signals the highest outperformance potential.

 Understanding Charles River Laboratories International Inc's Business

-Charles River Laboratories International Inc, with a market cap of $12.32 billion and sales of $4.22 billion, operates with an operating margin of 15.37%.
-Founded in 1947, it is a leading provider of drug discovery and development services.
-The company's research model & services segment is the leading provider of animal models for laboratory testing, which breeds and delivers animal research models with specific genetic characteristics for preclinical studies around the world.
-The discovery & safety assessment segment includes services required to take a drug through the early development process, including discovery services.
-The manufacturing support segment includes microbial solutions, which provides in vitro (non-animal) testing products, biologics testing services, and avian vaccine services.
+Charles River Laboratories International Inc, with a market cap of $12.58 billion and sales of $4.13 billion, has established itself as a leading provider of drug discovery and development services since its inception in 1947.
+The company's research model & services segment is renowned for supplying animal research models with specific genetic characteristics for preclinical studies globally.
+Its discovery & safety assessment segment encompasses services essential for early drug development, including discovery services.
+Additionally, the manufacturing support segment offers microbial solutions, biologics testing services, and avian vaccine services, highlighting its comprehensive approach to supporting the pharmaceutical industry.

 Profitability Rank Breakdown